 All homes should have a box of medicine, a first aid kit and a few necessary grooming products.
 So, we have included the main ones on our moving home checklist:

 In terms of safety, make sure you have the following:

 Finally, in terms of hardware and tools, the following are essentials for any home:

-Getting everything you own from A to B in one day is a tall order – it’s stressful and expensive.
+Getting everything, you own from A to B in one day is a tall order – stressful and expensive.
 Many people choose to spread their move over several days or even longer by using self storage as a middle-ground between their old place and their new home.
 This means they can use a smaller vehicle and do more of the move at their own pace.